fedluesmael/esmael/README.md

 # esmael
 a repository for my html/css projects
 ## Files
-- 'cc.html': a sample HTML file with css
+- 'cc.html': A sample HTML file with css
 ## How to use
 1. clone this repo:
 2. ``` bash